Disclosure: As an Amazon Associate I earn from qualifying purchases. Some links in this article are affiliate links, at no extra cost to you.

-Grading is the most seductive math in the hobby: raw card worth $30, PSA 10 comps at $150, fee is $[25] — free money, right?
-I've submitted [X] cards across [PSA/CGC/etc.], and the honest answer is that grading made me money on some cards and quietly destroyed value on others.
+Grading is the most seductive math in the hobby: raw card worth $30, PSA 10 comps at $150, grading fee looks small, free money, right?
+My submissions have gone to PSA, and the honest answer is that grading made me money on some cards and would have quietly destroyed value on others I wisely kept raw.
 Here's how I decide now.

 What grading actually costs